 The Program in MPE plays multiple roles.
 It focuses on following three major areas (which are overlapping with each other): transdisciplinary education, transdisciplinary research, and outreach to neighboring institutions.
 The Program in MPE is a central trans-multidisciplinary hub where researchers and trainees of not only the Department but also other institutions [such as Dana-Farber Cancer Institute (DFCI), Harvard T.H.
 Chan School of Public Health (HSPH), Harvard Medical School (HMS), Beth Israel Deaconess Medical Center, Children's Hospital, Massachusetts General Hospital (MGH), and the Broad Institute of MIT and Harvard] can interact, design collaborative projects, and educate each other.
 In addition, the Program in MPE brings together associate members with expertise in pathology, epidemiology, statistics, and/or informatics, to develop a general educational program in the Department, and advance integrative molecular pathology - population science.
 Hence, the Program in MPE can function as a resource for faculty and trainee members in the Department who need assistance in study design and data analysis.

-As one of its major activities, the Program in MPE works with Dana-Faber Cancer Institute and Dana-Faber Harvard Cancer Center, to facilitate and host, the International Molecular Pathological Epidemiology (MPE) Meeting Series.7-9 The International MPE Meeting Series started in 2013, and its Fifth Meeting will be held in Boston on June 4 to 5, 2020 (www.mpemeeting.org).
+As one of its major activities, the Program in MPE works with Dana-Faber Cancer Institute and Dana-Faber Harvard Cancer Center, to facilitate and host, the International Molecular Pathological Epidemiology (MPE) Meeting Series.7-9 The International MPE Meeting Series started in 2013, and its Fifth Meeting will be held in Boston on May 24-25, 2021 (www.mpemeeting.org).
 This unique interdisciplinary meeting series gathers experts in diverse disciplines such as pathology, epidemiology, statistics, bioinformatics, and computational pathology/biology, to address current challenges and brainstorm for future opportunities.

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.